About the object

 About the artist

-George Frideric Handel, the German-born Baroque composer, supported the Hospital with benefit performances, starting in 1749.
+Handel supported the Hospital with benefit performances, the first of which occurred in 1749.
 His Foundling Hospital Anthem and his oratorio Messiah were the two pieces most closely associated with the charity.